xavenna/stellar-enigma/README.md

 A game engine that uses the SFML framework.

 stellar-enigma is a Top-Down, 2-D engine, inspired by games like the original Legend Of Zelda.
-It is currently a WIP
+It is currently a Work in Progress

 ## Features:
 stellar-enigma has many different components that provide functionality: